 Limitations: All drive-in theaters are subject to Phase 2 guidance.

-Limitations, updated 8/3: Outdoor training is preferred, but when indoors, the following new limitations apply, including: Increased social distancing of 300 square feet and wearing face coverings indoors, 5 individuals max (not counting staff) or 25% capacity for facilities larger than 12,000 square feet.
+New Limitations, in effect: Outdoor training is preferred, but when indoors, the following new limitations apply, including: Increased social distancing of 300 square feet and wearing face coverings indoors, 5 individuals max (not counting staff) or 25% capacity for facilities larger than 12,000 square feet.
 Indoor fitness places include but are not limited to gyms, studios and sports facilities.

 Activities allowed: As an essential business, grocery stores continue to serve customers and follow guidance for keeping customers and employees safe.